oplatek/oplatek.github.io/README.md

  - I just simply followed the (simple guide)[http://joshualande.com/jekyll-github-pages-poole/]

 ## Bugs
-Please report bugs here via [Github issue tracker](https://github.com/oplatek/oplatek.github.io/issues/new)
+Please report bugs via [Github issue tracker](https://github.com/oplatek/oplatek.github.io/issues/new).

-If you do not have a Github account, drop me an email.
+If you do not have a Github account or want to give me more detailed feedback, drop me an email.
-More about me at http://opla.cz/about where you can find pointers how to contact me.
+You can find information how to contact me on [page about me](http://opla.cz/about).